What is Seasonal Affective Disorder SAD

-Dr Natasha Bijlani, consultant psychiatrist at the Priory Hospital Roehampton states: "People who suffer from SAD tend to crave carbohydrate-rich, sugary foods.
+Dr Natasha Bijlani (CCST, FRCPsych, MBBS), Consultant Psychiatrist at Priory Hospital Roehampton states: "People who suffer from SAD tend to crave carbohydrate-rich, sugary foods.
 Such foods lead to rapid spikes in blood sugar and elevation of mood, but this is usually short-lived and followed by a rapid lowering of mood."

 Five tips on how to live with SAD

-1. Get as much natural light as possible – When at work or at home during the day sit close to a window and make your environment as naturally bright as possible.
+1. Get as much natural light as possible – when at work or at home during the day, try and sit close to a window and make your environment as naturally bright as possible.
 If you can, head outside for a break, and think about using light bulbs that mimic natural daylight.

-2. Exercise outdoors and eat well – As well as getting your natural light getting outdoors, being active and eating foods rich in a variety of vitamins, is a winning combination to help ward off symptoms of depression.
+2. Exercise outdoors and eat well – as well as getting your natural light, going outdoors, being active and eating foods that are rich in a variety of vitamins is a winning combination to help to ward off the symptoms of depression.
 Exercising produces endorphins in the brain (feelings of happiness), so try to take a walk at lunchtime, play a sport with friends - be active in a way which you enjoy.